mhayes787/bcloudtest/README.md

 ## How to install Cypress via npm

-* From your project directory, run the following command "npm install cypress -save-dev" **Note:** This will install Cypress locally as a dev dependency for your project
+* From your project directory, run the following command "npm install cypress -save-dev"

+  **Note:** This will install Cypress locally as a dev dependency for your project

 ## How to install Cypress via yarn

 * From your project directory, run the following command "yarn add cypress -dev"

-## How to Test bcloud automation tool based on steps mentioned above
+## How to Test bcloudtest automation tool based on steps mentioned above

 ### Option 1